A guide to fraud and cyber awareness.

 At Suffolk Building Society, we are committed to helping and supporting our members to stay safe online.
 Here are our 10 key points to be aware of:

-5. Look out for fake emails, text messages and social media messages claiming to be from a trusted organisation when they are not.
+- Look out for fake emails, text messages and social media messages claiming to be from a trusted organisation when they are not.
 This is defined as ‘phishing’.
 These will often be a message you’re not expecting.
 They may have a generic style, with email addresses not matching the organisation name.
 Many fraudulent emails may use a real company logo to lure someone into thinking it is trustworthy.
 Phishing emails often include grammatical errors or spelling mistakes.
 This means spam filters look out for certain words and phrases, so misspelling these can give a greater chance of the email avoiding a spam folder.
 It also means the scammer avoids wasting time on anyone who might realise it’s a scam before parting with any money.
+New rules introduced for Authorised Push Payment (APP) scams from 7 October 2024.
+Find out full details.

 Remember, if an offer seems too good to be true, it often is!